 The Friends of the Mars Hill Anderson Rosenwald School are available for interviews and presentations.
 Visitors are invited to contact us to tour the school.

 The Mars Hill Anderson Rosenwald School is located at 225 Mount Olive Drive in the Long Ridge Community at Mars Hill, NC.

-The Long Ridge Community’s Anderson Rosenwald School will serve as a Community Cultural Center intended to promote a fuller understanding of southern Appalachian black history and to enhance education at all levels.
+The Mars Hill Anderson Rosenwald School will serve as a Cultural Center intended to promote a fuller understanding of rural Black history in the Southern Appalachian Highlands and to enhance education at all levels.2